openbmc/phosphor-state-manager/README.md

 - Start a service to check if the host is on

-The chassis@0-on file is removed once the obmc-chassis-poweron\@0.target becomes active (i.e. all service have been successfully started which are wanted or required by this target).
+The chassis@0-on file is removed once the obmc-chassis-poweron\@0.target becomes active (i.e. all services have been successfully started which are wanted or required by this target).

 The logic to check if the host is on sends a command to the host, and if a